2025 - 2026 Research

 PI - Zachary Feinstein

-Co-PIs - Ionut Florescu, Hamed Amini
+Co-PIs - Ionut Florescu and Hamed Amini

 Analyzing Financial Information with XBRL-enhanced Foundation LLM